RTIS-Lab/ROS-Dynamic-Executor/README.md

 This contains the priority_executor package that adds an Executor with deadline and chain-aware priority support.
+The `usage_example.cpp` file shows the needed steps to use the executor.